haleyhashemi/OSI-Practice/Hunt/README.txt

 solve a puzzle, the manager will reward you by displaying a gold coin on your computer screen.

-The first clue of your hunt will be in a file called Hunt1.txt, Hunt2.txt, and so on, depending upon which hunt you are going on.
+The hunts are by various authors.
+The first to be written is Hunt_KSH1 by Kevan S Hashemi.
+Later we have Hunt_HJH1 from Haley J Hashemi, and so on.
+The first clue of Hunt KSH1 is in the file Hunt_KSH1.txt.
 Find that file in one of the Hunt directories and print its contents to the screen.
 You will see the first clue.